 1. Leave the pain of the past: Whether you are leaving a job, city or a relationship, ensure that upon your departure, you leave with a sense of love and gratitude.
-Let go of any grudges, bitterness and pain and reframe your experience as a time of learning.
+Let go of any grudges, bitterness and pain and reframe your experience as a time of learning (inspiration quotes about moving forward).
 Remember that whatever you’re leaving behind is no longer going to be present in your physical reality and you can only relive within the internal world of your memories.
 Letting go of any toxicity and painful debris from the past will lighten your emotional baggage and allow you to travel light in the following chapters of your life.

 2. Hold on to the wisdom: Every single experience that we have happens for a reason and is all part of the Universe’s plan for our personal evolution.
 It behooves us to be attuned to the deeper meaning and lessons from all our experiences, both good and bad, and not let it go to waste.
 I recommend writing in a journal or talking to someone you trust about this issue.
 Some of the questions that you can ask yourself are – what did I learn by going through this phase in my life?
 How did it change me as a person?
 Which accomplishments am I proud of?
 What are some things that I can change or do better next time?